Granvin Municipality: Coat of arms

 The coat of arms was granted on 13 May 1988 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Vert, a fiddle Or in bend sinister" (På grøn grunn ei gul fele, skråstilt venstre-høgre).
 This means the arms have a green field (background) and the charge is a diagonal hardanger fiddle (Hardingfele), a type of Norwegian folk instrument.
 The fiddle has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The design was chosen to symbolize the rich folk-music traditions in the Hardanger region and it also symbolizes an active and creative community.
 The fiddle is a simplified representation of the richly decorated Hardanger fiddles.
 This fiddle, used to play folk dance music, has two sets or layers of four strings and has a very characteristic sound.
 The lower set of sympathetic strings is not directly touched by the fiddler, but they vibrate when the other strings are played.
 The arms were designed by Øyvind Kvamme.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway had one parish (sokn) within the municipality of Granvin.
+The Church of Norway had one parish (sokn) within Granvin Municipality.
 It is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.